viniciuslagedo/ng-accessibility-bar/README.md

 ```

 ## Options
-Make some customization with attributes
+Make some customizations with attributes

 ```html
 <accessibility-bar